archway-network/testeval/README.md

-# testnet-evaluator
+# TestEval
-This piece of code attempts to evaluate a number of tasks of the incentivized testnet
+`testeval` evaluates a number of predefined tasks of an incentivized testnet.